imgix/react-imgix/README.md

 #### Background mode

 This feature has been removed from react-imgix when `sizes` and `srcset` was implemented.
 It was decided that it was too hard to implement this feature consistently.
-If you would still like to use this feature, please open an issue!
+If you would still like to use this feature, please give this issue a thumbs up: https://github.com/imgix/react-imgix/issues/160!
 If we get enough requests for this, we will re-implement it.

 ### Props